chameleon-ai/webm-for-4chan/README.md

 `python webm_for_4chan.py --audio_replace video.webm audio.mp3`\
 Note that this is a special mode where the video is copied, not re-encoded.
 The duration is limited to the video length.

+Download a video using yt-dlp and encode it:\
+`python webm_for_4chan.py https://www.youtube.com/watch?v=dQw4w9WgXcQ`

 The output will be the name of the input prepended with `_1_`, i.e. `_1_input.webm` or `_2_`, `_3_` etc. if the file already exists.\
 Use `-o`/`--output` to specify a custom file name.